ut-biomet/PlumberTutorial/README.md

 # PlumberTutorial

+You can consult the tutorial online at the address: https://ut-biomet.github.io/PlumberTutorial/

 `plumber` is an R package that converts your existing R code to a web API using a handful of special one-line comments.

 This repository is a tutorial to start with this R package.
 A lot of examples and explanations come from [the official documentation](https://www.rplumber.io/docs/) and [this article](https://rviews.rstudio.com/2018/07/23/rest-apis-and-plumber/) from R view.